Secure Planning Against Stealthy Attacks via Model-Free Reinforcement Learning: Case Studies

 \section{Case Studies}

-For case-studies, we use the \textit{CSRL} tool~\cite{csrl2020} based on~\cite{bozkurt2020}. \textit{CSRL} takes a 2-D labeled grid as a representation of the stochastic game with an LTL formula, and returns a finite-memory controller strategy obtained using the minimax-Q \cite{littman1994} method that follows $\epsilon$-greedy strategies while~learning.
+For the case studies, we use the \textit{CSRL} tool~\cite{csrl2020} based on~\cite{bozkurt2020}. \textit{CSRL} takes a 2-D labeled grid as a representation of the stochastic game with an LTL formula, and returns a finite-memory controller strategy obtained using the minimax-Q \cite{littman1994} method that follows $\epsilon$-greedy strategies while~learning.